 No matter the season, mould is not a good look.

 Remove it from your walls and ceilings with Selleys Rapid Mould Killer by scrubbing the wall with bleach solution (1 part household bleach with 3 parts water).
 Ensure your eyes, skin and clothing are well protected then apply the solution to the mould with a thick scouring pad.
 Leave the solution on the wall for 15 minutes then wash with water.
 Prime the surface with Dulux PRECISION Stain & Mould Blocker.
 Follow with Dulux Wash&Wear +Plus Kitchen & Bathroom which offers a 10 year guarantee against mould growth.
-Improved ventilation will assist with prevention of future mould growth.
+Improved ventilation will assist with the prevention of future mould growth.

 Previously painted or varnished surfaces